paritytech/polkadot/doc/testing.md

 }
 ```

-> TODO format sucks, revise, how does cli interact with it?
-Do we want configurable profiles?
+> There was a suggestion about adding predefined profiles at runtime,
+> which would be a nice thing to have for integration and re-usability
+> with [simnet][simnet] rather than a tool that yields anything by itself.

 The coordination of multiple subsystems across nodes must be made possible via
 a side-channel.
 That means those nodes most be able to prepare attacks that
-are collaborative based on each others actions.
+are collaborative based on each others actions or sync deliberately based on a

-> TODO
+attack leader.

+> There must be clear picture on what kind of
+> scenerios we want to test this way which scenarios
+> are out of scope and should be handled by [simnet][simnet].

 [simnet]: https://github.com/paritytech/simnet_scripts